shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

 }
 ```

-Note that `CreateStream` and `WithdrawFromStream` would require the input from initiator, let us create structs for them in `state.rs`.
+Note that `CreateStream` and `WithdrawFromStream` would require the some input from initiator, let us create structs for them in `state.rs`.
 In `state.rs` add the following code:

 ```rs
 use borsh::{BorshDeserialize, BorshSerialize};